jhumelsine/jhumelsine.github.io/_posts/2025-04-15-humble-object.md

 # Summary
 Most code is testable — until it isn’t.
 GUIs, APIs, random numbers, clock time: they fight back.
 The Humble Object pattern is a reminder that good design cares about your tests too.

-Try to write a system you don’t hate testing.
+Try to write code you don’t hate testing.

 # References
 Here are some free resources: